JoWatson2011/trove-marketplace/developer-diary.md

 `.tsx` also.
 I will continue to do this incrementally.

 _08 Feb 2025_ I added a django server and [hosted it on Render](https://trove-marketplace.onrender.com).
 I found the Render docs [here](https://render.com/docs/deploy-django) very helpful.
 So far it has only one endpoint at /api/healthcheck.
 I plan on implementing use rauthentication first.

+_27th Feb 2025_ I have implemented user authentication with OAuth on the server.
+I heavily relied on [this tutorial](https://heymike.dev/articles/using-next-auth-with-django), which I highly reccommend.

+_9th May 2025_ I struggled to connect the django auth to the front-end.
+In the meantime I have implemented Clerk so I can move onto other parts of the project.